pointwise/MeshLink/README.rst

 provided for the x86_64 architecture.

 The src directory contains a top-level Makefile with targets for building the test applications and executing the test on Linux and Mac OSX platforms.
+Note that all test harnesses require access to the Geode geometry kernel (not provided).

 To build a harness and execute the test: